MAKWERK/MAKWERK_TRACKING/README.md

 # MAKWERK_TRACKING
 Tracking data in R:

-Rather than look at a voronoi diagram the included script will set up a simple implementation of "Packing"
+Rather than look at a voronoi diagram the included script will set up a simple implementation of "Packing", a simple implementation of "Pressure" and futher analysis combining the two in time.

-The usefulness of this metric can be debated.
+The definitions and usefullness of these metrics can be debated.

 Tracking data pre-processing done by Eliot McKinley - @etmckinley on Twitter